m-lab/website/_posts/blog/2020-04-01-covid19-test-rates-increase.md

   - community
 ---

 As COVID-19's impact increases globally, more people are working, learning and living online.
 Internet infrastructure is critical in these moments.
 The user-initiated measurements collected by M-Lab provide an opportunity to understand whether our shared infrastructure can handle the unprecedented shift of load to the network’s edges.
-The following is a snapshot analysis of how our platform’s traffic has shifted in the last three weeks.<!--more-->
+The following is a snapshot analysis of how our platform’s traffic has shifted in the last three weeks.
+We will follow up with DataStudio dashboards using our public data set soon.

-Key takeaways so far:
+As these dashboards will show, the benefit of open data is that anyone can access it, use it, and reproduce research done with it.
+If you are using or would like to use M-Lab data in your response to the Internet’s performance during COVID-19, please let us know!<!--more-->

+## Key Takeaways

 * Test volume is increasing
 * Some areas/networks appear to be saturated during peak times

-A benefit of open data is that anyone can access it, use it, and reproduce research done with it.
-If you are using or would like to use M-Lab data in your response to the Internet’s performance during COVID-19, please let us know!

 For this analysis, we have selected two time periods: